Call us free on

 Mark Gregory

-Equity release is a special type of mortgage that is only available to homeowners over 55.
+Equity release is a generic term thats applies to the withdrawal of tax-free cash from your property.
+The most popular type of equity release is a lifetime mortgage which starts from age 55.
 There are a huge range of plans available, which enable you to access some of the money - the equity - that has built up within the value of your home over time.
 To get an idea of how much you could borrow, why not use our quick calculators?

 Unlike traditional, ‘residential’ mortgages, there are no mandatory payments to make (unless you want to), the interest rate is fixed for life and the plan is repaid when you die or move into long term care.
 Read on to learn more about equity release.